 Is Quinoa Low Carb?

-A half cup of quinoa in terms of the amount of carbohydrates is similar to the amount in one slice of whole wheat bread.
+A half-cup of quinoa in terms of the number of carbohydrates is similar to the amount in one slice of whole wheat bread.
 But contains a greater amount of fibre and protein.
-Each 1/2 cup of cooked quinoa contains about 21 grams of carbs, 4 grams of protein and 2 grams of fibre and is gluten free.
+Each 1/2 cup of cooked quinoa contains about 21 grams of carbs, 4 grams of protein and 2 grams of fibre and is gluten-free.
 Since it is relatively high in protein and fibre quinoa is much more filling than bread and rice so you feel full longer which in itself can lead to weight loss.